-Since these are installp file sets you should run /usr/sbin/updtvpkg after installing to make sure that the RPM reflection of what was installed by installp is updated.
-This makes it possible for RPM packages with a dependencies to recognize that the dependency is satisfied.
+Since these are installp file sets you should run /usr/sbin/updtvpkg to make sure that the RPM reflection of what was installed by installp is updated.
+This makes it possible for RPM packages with a dependency on OpenSSL to recognize that the dependency is satisfied.